shiqidai1002/CSYE7374-Gender-based-Vocal-Recognition/README.md

 [Fetch wav data from audioset](<https://github.com/unixpickle/audioset/tree/bddd5c7e5d6e8b6fb565943ec5c608c3a8c7f8e7>)

 ### Silence Detection
 The audio quality of AudioSet is not very satisfying.
 A typical weakness is silence.
 For example, some samples labeled as child speaking may contain up to 1/3 silence/small noise, no kids' voice at all.
 This makes our model difficult to learn well.
 We've found some solution on this issue which is silence detection.
-It can be seen as another preprocessing on the input audio files, which is able to detect silence based on the energy of waveform.
-In the future, we've planed to add this feature into our system, making our audio separation system robuster.
+It can be seen as another preprocessing on the input audio files, which can detect silence based on the energy of waveform.
+In the future, we've planned to add this feature to our system, making our audio separation system more robust.

 ---
 ## References